 A media studies degree can take up to three years of full time study to complete, however, can take up to four years if the course is a sandwich degree.
 Not all universities offer the degree with a year in the industry.
 Some universities also give students the chance to take part in a study abroad program.

 Depending on the university you are applying to, the entry requirements will differ.
 The best universities for a media studies degree tend to have higher entry requirements.
-Some of the best universities for a media studies degree include Newcastle University, Loughborough University, Cardiff University, Lancaster University, and the University of Leeds.
 Entry requirements to these universities range from gaining 3 A Level grades AAB – ABB, but may vary.
 You are advised to contact the institution you are applying to for more details.

 Most degree programs cover the main topics of media and communication including media and culture theory, sociology of media, feminist theory, sexuality, journalism, popular culture, media ethics and public relations.
 In the latter stages of the degree program students will be able to further specialise their media understanding in topics of their choice.